adas2/algo-practice/README.md

 25. ipcheck: Check whehter given string is a valid IP address
 26. midsum: Find the index of an array where the sum of the left part equals the sum of the right part( const space, linear time)
 27. twosum: Given an array and a target value find two elements in the array whose sum = target
-28: threesum: Given an array and target find 3 numbers in array whose sum = target
+28. threesum: Given an array and target find 3 numbers in array whose sum = target
 29. array_rotate: Rotate array of lenght N by K elements
 30. point_dist: Given N points in a 2D plain, find k points closests to the origin (0,0).
-Note: k<<N find optimal solution in log[k]
+Note: k << N find optimal solution in log[k]
 31. Lined_list_problems: Linked list implementation and functions from meetup group assigmment
 32. bst_lca: Find lowest commong ancestor for Binary Search Tree (no parent pointers given)
+33. dictionary: Implement a word dictionary with follwing funcs: (i) insert word, (ii) search is a word is present (iii) find the number of words that start with a given prefix (prefix cannot be the whole word)
+34. sorted_quadratic: Soltuion to problem 7 below
+35. Implement stack using a queue
+36. k_sorted_merge: merge k sorted lists in an efficient way Hint: O(nklogk) where n is the avg. len of lists
+37. wsum: Find the first index i of an array (of integers) such that sum of elements over a window is equal to target.
+38. Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
+39. btree_lcs: Lowest Common Ancestor in a B Tree

 Todo Questions:
 1. Robot Problem
 2. Using Rand5() design Rand7()
-3. Lowest Common Ancestor in a B Tree
 4. Print perimeter of a tree
 5. Closest 3sum problem
 6. Given text file T and pattern P, find the number of anagrams of 'P' in T; (any ASCII character is a valid literal)